saimizi/gh_release/README.md

 1. Go to GitHub Settings → Developer settings → Personal access tokens
 2. Click "Generate new token (classic)"
-3. Give it a descriptive name (e.g., "gh_release CLI")
+3. Give it a descriptive name (e.g., "ghr CLI")
 4. Select scopes:
    - `repo` (for private repositories)
    - `public_repo` (for public repositories only)